 The package that next emerges from the Capitol "should support and sustain physicians and their practices during this unprecedented national emergency through tax relief; no-interest loans; direct payments; payment for virtual visits, including phone calls; and other measures," said the March 20 letter.
-MAY NEED TO FIX LINK

 The letter was signed by the AAFP, the AMA, the American College of Physicians, the American College of Surgeons, and the Medical Group Management Association.

 It was sent to House Speaker Nancy Pelosi, D-Calif., and Minority Leader Kevin McCarthy, R-Calif., as well as to Senate Majority Leader Mitch McConnell, R-Ky. and Minority Leader Charles Schumer, D-N.Y.